 Provider(s) shall bill their usual and customary charges.
 For a schedule of rates, refer to: https://medicaid.ncdhhs.gov//

-The physician assistant, or nurse practitioner can bill an Evaluation and Management (E/M) code separately for the admission assessment, comprehensive clinical assessment, physical exam, medical evaluation and consultation, laboratory tests and toxicology tests.
+The physician assistant, or nurse practitioner can bill Evaluation and Management CPT codes separately for the admission assessment, comprehensive clinical assessment, physical exam, medical evaluation and consultation, laboratory tests and toxicology tests.